dthaler/iftype-reg/draft-thaler-iftype-reg.md

 3. Prepare a registration request using the template specified in {{template}}.
-   The registration request can be contained in an Internet-Draft, submitted alone, or as part of some other permanently available, stable, specification.
+   The registration request can be contained in an Internet-Draft, submitted alone, or as part of some other permanently available, stable specification.
 The registration request can also be submitted in some other form (as part of another document or as a stand-alone document), but the registration request will be treated as an "IETF Contribution"